Soaking and Sprouting

 Why should I soak and sprout foods?

-Soaking and sprouting helps generate more enzymes in the food we eat.
-These enzymes neutralize anti nutrients, aid in digestion, and increase nutrient absorption.
+Soaking and sprouting help generate more enzymes in the food we eat.
+These enzymes neutralize anti-nutrients, aid in digestion, and increase nutrient absorption.

 What can be soaked and sprouted?

 Seeds naturally contain phytic acid; it is the seed's defense mechanism.
 In humans, physic acid binds to important nutrients like calcium, iron, magnesium, and zinc in the gut, preventing proper digestion of nuts and seeds.